The purpose of this article is to get the IRS to owe you money.

 3. Buy Office Equipment

-Qualifying bonus depreciation and Section 179 purchases include (among others) new and used personal property such as machinery, equipment, computers, desks, furniture, and chairs (and certain qualifying vehicles).
+Qualifying Section 179 and bonus depreciation purchases include new and used personal property such as (among other types) machinery, equipment, computers, desks, furniture, and chairs (and certain qualifying vehicles).

 4. Use Your Credit Cards Correctly